 Note: Import all years, not only the current financial year.

-Crypto Tax Calculator (CTC) provides comprehensive import instructions for all available integrations on the Integration page.
+Crypto Tax Calculator (CTC) provides comprehensive import instructions for all available integrations on the Accounts page.
 Follow these instructions carefully to ensure complete data import.

 Field | Note |